lliendo/Radar/docs/client-configuration.rst

 * checks : This is the location where all your checks are stored.
-Every time a Radar client receives a CHECK message from the server all checks are first looked up here if a relative path was given, otherwise it will be looked it up by its absolute path.
+Every time a Radar client receives a CHECK message from the server all checks are first looked up here if a relative path was given, otherwise it will be looked up by its absolute path.
 You can lay out this directory as you wish.

 * enforce ownership : On UNIX platforms if this option is True then every time the Radar client has to execute a check it will first verify that